thatdevgirl/wordpress-color-palette/README.md

 # WordPress Color Palette

-This WordPress plugin adds a color palette block to the post editor, to be used for branding and style guide pages.
+This WordPress plugin adds a Color Palette block to the post editor, to be used for branding and style guide pages.

-## New post editor blocks!
+## The Color Palette block

-You can now take advantage of the new ("Gutenberg") post editor by creating color palettes on the fly using the new "Color Palette" block.
-The "Color Palette" block starts with 4 "Color" blocks, but you can add additional blocks or remove excess blocks as needed.
-Give each color block a color using the selector in the Inspector Panel on the right-hand side of the editor and give your color a name.
-Done!
+The __Color Palette__ block displays a group of colors on your page.
+The block starts with 4 individual __Color__ blocks, but you can add additional blocks or remove excess blocks as needed.

+Give each color block a color using the selector in the Inspector Panel on the right-hand side of the editor, give your color a name, and you're done!

+### What is displayed

+Each color in the palette will display a swatch of the selected color, the given color name, as well as the Hex, RGB, and CMYK values for that color.

+## Palette color block styles

+You can select the "Color block style" inside the __Color Palette__ block by using the options in the Inspector Panel.
+The style options include:

+* __Basic card:__ Each color is displayed in a rectangular card with minimal additional styles.
+This option is the easiest to override in your theme styles.
+* __Stylized card:__ Each color is displayed in a rectangular card, just like the basic card, but with a bit more design added to it.
+* __Circle:__ Each color is displayed as a circle of color, with the name and color values centered underneath the circle of color.

+## Reusability

-If you need to use the same color palette on multiple pages or posts, simply save the "Color Palette" block with all of your colors as a reusable block through the editor.
+If you need to use the same color palette on multiple pages or posts, simply save the __Color Palette__ block with all of your colors as a reusable block via the post editor.

-## Deprecation coming

-The previous version of this plugin added primary and secondary color palettes via a series of shortcodes.
-This version is still supported and palettes can be set up in the WordPress admin under Settings > Color Palette and then added to posts via short codes:

-* `[primarycolors]`: This shortcode adds a block that will display all of your brand's primary colors.
-* `[accentcolors]`: This shortcode adds a block that will display all of your brand's accent colors.
-These can be colors that compliment your primary colors, for example.

-This functionality will be deprecated in a future version.